Only $390 per week!

 No scheduled activities outside the program.

-You can get sundrenched all year-round, and Nosy Be is paradise for aqua activities.
-Nosy Be offers you a variety of activities which you can engaged in your free time.
+You can get sundrenched all year-round, and Nosy Be is a paradise for aqua activities.
+Nosy Be offers you a variety of activities which you can engage in your free time.
 The golden beaches are the highlights of Nosy be where you can swim, snorkel or even if you want to just sit back and enjoy the sunshine.
 Some of the beaches are namely,

 Nature enthusiasts and adventure lovers certainly find happiness around Nosy Be.
 Diurnal and nocturnal endemic lemur species, unique bird species, reptiles or indigenous plants and animals can be spotted among these breathtaking landscapes during your Nosy-Be weekend getaways.

 Note: Please note that in Madagascar, the cyclone season is from January until April

 From this location we do not provide free transport to other locations.

 Name: Republic of Madagascar (Repoblikan’i Madagasikara)